 - Anger Management: Strategies for Parents and Grandparents

-Anger management not only helps you deal with your child or grandchild in a kind and constructive way, but it also sets a good example of how to handle challenging situations and work out conflicts.
+Anger management helps you deal with your child or grandchild in a kind and constructive way.
+It also sets a good example of how to handle challenging situations and work out conflicts.

 - Cross-Cultural Adoptions Raise Sensitive Issues

 As the parent of an adopted biracial/bicultural child, it's important to acknowledge that your child is different.
 The goal is to help your child feel a sense of pride about his or her culture and race so it becomes a positive part of his or her identity.

 Each child is different, but most children need to be given clear rules about behavior.

 - Do Parents Influence Their Kids’ Health Behaviors?